OceanLabs/iOS-Print-SDK/README.md

 ## Requirements

-* Xcode 9.3
+* Xcode 10.0
 * iOS 9.0+ target deployment

 ## Installation

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for iOS, which automates and simplifies the process of using 3rd-party libraries like the Kite SDK in your projects.
-If you're using it just add the following to your Podfile:
+If you're using [CocoaPods](http://cocoapods.org) just add the following to your Podfile:

 ```ruby
 pod "Kite-Print-SDK"